statamic/docs/content/collections/extending-docs/events.md

 ### UserSaved
 `Statamic\Events\UserSaved`

-Dispatched after a user has been saved (frontend or backend).
+Dispatched after a user has been saved from the frontend or backend.

 ``` php
 public function handle(UserSaved $event)